jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

-### Figure 5

-Sysmon process creation query used to identify suspicious malware execution and malicious process activity.
+**Figure 5:** Sysmon process creation query used to identify suspicious malware execution and malicious process activity.

-### References

-AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---